bitshares/bitshares-core/.github/ISSUE_TEMPLATE/build_error.md

 A clear and concise description of what the build error is.

 **Build Environment**
-Please provide details about the build environment, including the relevant required libraries.
+Details about the build environment, including the relevant required libraries.
 Much of this information can be found in the `CMakeFiles/CMakeOutput.log`.
  - Host OS:             [e.g. Ubuntu 18.04 LTS]
  - Host Physical RAM    [e.g. 4GB]
  - Source Branch/Tag:   [e.g. master or 2.0.180425]